How do I know if I am ready to return to work?

 - find it hard to speak or understand someone else

-Allow enough time for your recovery.
+It is important that you take time for your recovery.
 Many things will get better with time.

 Try to be patient with yourself.
 Try not to put pressure on yourself to perform at the same level you did before your stroke.